 ・Closed: Wednesdays

-Many of the inns and hotels in Kinosaki Onsen also provide guests with tickets allowing them to use these baths as often as they like for free between check-in and check-out.
-If you’re visiting for the day and plan on bathing in two or more hot springs, we recommend purchasing the “Kinosaki Onsen 1 Day Bathing Pass,” where you’ll be able to use all seven hot springs freely for 1,300 yen (adults).
+Many inns and hotels in Kinosaki Onsen provide guests with free tickets to use these baths as often as they like between check-in and check-out.
+If you're visiting for the day and plan to visit multiple hot springs, consider purchasing the “Kinosaki Onsen 1 Day Bathing Pass.”
+For 1,300 yen (adults), you can enjoy unlimited access to all seven hot springs.

 When bathing at Kinosaki Onsen, you need to remember and follow these rules: